bhattgauravNIT/DSA/Data Structures/Heap/Notes/Notes.md

            res array will be containing the k largest elements from the given input array.

 **4. k closest numbers**:
-           **Initution**:
+           **Intuition**:
                For a given array, a value x and a k value find the k total closest items in array which are closest to value x.
-               In a priority queue store the dist and index of the item in the array, this priority queue interanlly is implemnted by max Heap based on dist.
+               In a priority queue store the dist and index of the item in the array, this priority queue internally is implemented by max Heap based on dist.

            **Algo**: